Happy Clapper: Racing career

 Happy Clapper raced as a 2-year-old and 3-year-old without success.
 The horse won his first race as a 4-year-old at Sydney's Canterbury Park Racecourse when ridden by jockey Blake Shinn.

-As a 5-year-old, he won his first stakes race when successful in the Group 2 Villiers Stakes.
-After the race trainer, Pat Webster stated "I've had some good horses, but I'd have to say this is the best horse I've had".
+As a 5-year-old, he won his first stakes race in the Group 2 Villiers Stakes.
+After the race, trainer Pat Webster stated, "I've had some good horses, but I'd have to say this is the best horse I've had".

-Happy Clapper finally tasted success as a 7-year-old in a Group 1 race when successful in the Epsom Handicap at Randwick Racecourse.
+Happy Clapper achieved success as a 7-year-old in a Group 1 race when he won the Epsom Handicap at Randwick Racecourse.
 Trainer Pat Webster said after the race, "This is my greatest moment in racing".

-Later that season, he was successful in another two Group 1 races, the Doncaster Handicap and the Canterbury Stakes.
+Later that season, he won another two Group 1 races, the Doncaster Handicap and the Canterbury Stakes.

-After finishing seventh in the 2020 Queen Elizabeth Stakes, Happy Clapper was retired from racing and sent to former jockey Mal Fitzgerald who operates a facility for Racing NSW, retraining retired racehorses at Oxley Island near Taree.
+After finishing seventh in the 2020 Queen Elizabeth Stakes, Happy Clapper was retired from racing and sent to former jockey Mal Fitzgerald, who operates a facility for Racing NSW, retraining retired racehorses at Oxley Island near Taree.